Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Applications to deep learning - real data analysis

-In the results (Figure \ref{f6}), we can see that the OLS estimators behave with the same characteristics as in the simulated data of Section \ref{OLS_Simulations}, with $\ddot{\beta}_{\tilde{\alpha}}$ outperforming the others, supporting the analysis of Section \ref{Semi-supervised OLS}.
-Regarding the RFF model, we can see that compared to the OLS model, the RFF model is less sensitive to the size of the training set.
-More importantly, the mixed-RFF interpolator $\dot{w}_{\hat{\alpha}}$ is very useful in reducing prediction error, and outperforms all other models.
-Any difference greater than $0.04$ is significant at level $0.05$.
+In the results (Figure \ref{f6}), we can see that the LM estimators behave with the same characteristics as in the simulated data of Section \ref{OLS_Simulations}, with $\ddot{\beta}_{\tilde{\alpha}}$ outperforming the others, supporting the analysis of Section \ref{semi-supervised-GLM}.
+Regarding the RFF model, we can see that compared to the LM, the RFF model is less sensitive to the size of the training set.
+More importantly, the mixed-RFF interpolator $\dot{\beta}^I_{\hat{\alpha}_I}$ is very useful in reducing predictive error and outperforms all other models.
+Any difference greater than $0.04$ is significant at the $0.05$ level.